 What Is a Systems Design Interview?

-Systems design interviews are an important part of tech interviews at FAANG and tier-1 tech companies.
+Systems design interviews is an important part of tech interviews at FAANG and tier-1 tech companies.
 In these interviews, companies evaluate your ability to create scalable systems with low latency, capable of reaching millions of users.

 Google Systems Design Interview Process